EliasKotlyar/Xiaomi-Dafang-Hacks/firmware_mod/bin/README.md

 1. Download some example file from http://www.live555.com/liveMedia/public/264/
 2. Stream it using cat <file> > ./h264streamer

+Attention: Dont try to combine it the the h264snap - it wont work.
+I tested it first.

 ## Motor

 1. Remove the old Module from Xiaomi: rmmod sample_motor
 2. Insert the new Kernel Module : insmod ./sample_motor.ko